Efficient Asynchronous Byzantine Agreement without Private Setups: Backbone: Reasonably Fair Common Coin from PKI

 This section presents a novel way to private-setup free $\ABA$.
-At the core of the design, it is a new reasonably fair common coin protocol that can be instantiated by $\AVSS$ along with using VRFs in the bulletin PKI setting.
-The $\coin$ scheme attains constant running time, $\bigO(n^3)$ messages and $\bigO(\lambda n^3)$ bits.
-Thus, many existing $\ABA$s \cite{crain2020two,mostefaoui2015signature} can adopt it for reducing private setup, and preserve constant running time and optimal resilience, while attaining at most cubic communications.
+At the core of the design, it is a new reasonably fair common coin ($\coin$) which can be instantiated by $\AVSS$, $\wcs$ along with using VRFs in the bulletin PKI setting.
+The $\coin$ protocol attains constant running time, $\bigO(n^3)$ messages and $\bigO(\lambda n^3)$ bits.
+Thus, many existing $\ABA$ protocols \cite{crain2020two,mostefaoui2015signature} can directly adopt it for reducing private setup, and preserve other benefits such as expected constant rounds and optimal resilience, with incurring expected cubic communicated bits.